tjfinney/ANTTV.code/README.md

 ## Saving results

-Analysis results by specifying a file name and setting the *write* flag to `TRUE`:
+Results are saved by specifying a file name and setting the *write* flag to `TRUE`:

     Mark.UBS4 |> do_reduction(keep="Origen") |> do_dist() |> do_PAM(fn="../PAM/Mark.UBS4.txt", write=TRUE)